Erdal Nuhbasa – Law and Consulting Firm – Legal Services

 How to Buy a Tax-Free Car in Turkey as a Foreigner?

-Buying a car in Turkey usually comes with significant tax burdens — including Special Consumption Tax (SCT) and Value Added Tax (VAT) — which can sometimes double or triple the base price of a vehicle.
+Buying a car in Turkey usually comes with significant tax burdens — including Special Consumption Tax (ÖTV) and Value Added Tax (KDV) — which can sometimes double or triple the base price of a vehicle.
 However, foreigners who meet certain legal criteria have a unique opportunity: they can purchase tax-free vehicles, often saving hundreds of thousands of Turkish Lira.

-A vehicle registered to foreign nationals is issued a license plate from the MA/MZ.
-Owners of MA/MZ-plated vehicles must pay a biannual vehicle tax (motorlu taşıtlar vergisi) at a bank or tax office.
+Owners of MA/MZ-plated vehicles must pay a biannual vehicle tax (motorlu taşıtlar vergisi, or bandrol) at a bank or tax office.
 The tax amount depends on the vehicle’s model, year, and engine size, with payments due in January and July each year.

 Who Can Buy a Tax-Free Car in Turkey?